stolostron/rhacm-docs/cert_manager/create_issuer.md

 # Creating your own self-signed and CA Issuers

-To create certificates in {{site.data.keyword.product_tm}} that are managed by Certificate manager, you must first create an Issuer.
+To create certificates in Red Hat Advanced Cluster Management for Kubernetes that are managed by Certificate manager, you must first create an Issuer.

 Create a self-signed Issuer, then use that Issuer to create a CA certificate.
 Your CA certificate can be managed by Certificate manager.